Edwin Lerner

 Other things to do on a day trip to Windsor include visiting the shop site where the writer H. G. Wells worked as a draper’s assistant when a young man, later recycling his experiences into a story that became the popular musical Half a Sixpence.

 Besides its pubs, shops, and tea rooms, Windsor contains a small public park where a statue of Queen Elizabeth the Second can be seen.
-At first, the statue seems to be of a normal middle-aged woman until you realise that it is indeed Queen Elizabeth with some of her beloved corgi dogs.
+At first, the statue seems to be of a normal middle-aged woman until you realise that it is indeed the late queen with some of her beloved corgi dogs.
 The statue is entitled The Windsor Lady and was made by a local sculptress called Lydia Karpinska.
 It was unveiled in Bachelors Acre Park in Windsor as part of the Queen’s diamond jubilee celebrations in 2012.

 Outside Windsor Castle is Runnymede in Windsor Great Park.
 This is where King John agreed to the terms of the ‘great charter’ of 1215, generally known by its Latin name of Magna Carta.
 Here you can see the approximate site where John met the Barons of England and was forced to agree to their terms.
 Although neither John nor the Barons had any thoughts of the common people, Runnymede is often seen as the birthplace of democracy, and the right to trial by jury, for example, was established here.
 Nearby runs the River Thames, and above stands the RAF Memorial Chapel dedicated to the airmen of the Royal Air Force who lost their lives but have no known graves, all of their names inscribed on the chapel’s walls.